joelnewcom/joelnewcom.github.io/_cloud/azure.md

 These are some seperated azure regions for US and China goverment.

 ## Availability zones
-Availabilityzone is one of minimum three physically separate datacenter in an azure region (Not every azure region support availability zones)
+Availability-zone is one of minimum three physically separate datacenter in an azure region (Not every azure region support availability zones)
+There might be even more than 3 zones within a region.

+If you spread your VM's into 3 availability zones, Azure makes sure that these VMs are in 3 different Update and failure domains.
+To make sure that they, for example, don't get updated at the same time.

 ## API Gateway
 Azure API Gateway can mock api and can do retry logic.